 VCP (nuage)

-The SDN platform offered by Nuage Networks (now Nokia) is called Virtualized Cloud Platform (VCP).
+The SDN platform offered by Nuage Networks (now Nokia) is the Virtualized Cloud Platform (VCP).
 It provides a policy-based SDN platform that has a data plane built on top of the open source OVS, and a closed source SDN controller.

 The Nuage platform uses overlays to provide policy-based networking between different clouding environment (Kubernetes pods or non-Kubernetes environments such as VMs and bare metal servers).
 It also has a real-time analytics engine to monitor Kubernetes applications.